Pythm/ad-Lightwand/README.md

 #### MQTTLights
 To control lights via MQTT set up Appdaemon with the [MQTT plugin](https://appdaemon.readthedocs.io/en/latest/CONFIGURE.html#mqtt) to connect Appdaemon to your MQTT broker.
 Define the MQTT namespace with `MQTT_namespace` in the app.
 The app will automatically set up subscription and listen for MQTT topics.
 Developed for [zigbee2mqtt](https://www.zigbee2mqtt.io/).
 There you can control everything from switches to dimmers and RGB lights to Philips Hue.
 Check your controller or device for what data your light supports.
-Brightness is set in range 1-255.
+Brightness is set in range 1-254.

 MQTT can also be used with [zwaveJsUi](https://github.com/zwave-js/zwave-js-ui?tab=readme-ov-file#readme).
 Only tested with switches and dimmable light.
-Brigtness is set as percentage with 'value' in range 0 to 99, where 0 is off.
+Brigtness is set as percentage with 'value' in range 1 to 99.
+0 is off.

 <br>Mqtt light names are full topics for targets excluding /set, case sensitive.
 <br>Zigbee2mqtt should be something like: zigbee2mqtt/YourLightName